Adrian Johnson (umpire): Career

-Born in Houston – where he still resides – Johnson worked in the Gulf Coast League, Pioneer League, South Atlantic League, Florida State League, Eastern League and International League before being called up to the MLB in 2006.
+Born in Houston – where he still resides – Johnson worked in the Gulf Coast League, Pioneer League, South Atlantic League, Florida State League, Eastern League and International League before being called up to MLB in 2006.
 He also officiated in the 2006 World Baseball Classic.
 Johnson was named to the full-time Major League staff prior to the 2010 season.
 He was promoted to crew chief in 2023.

-Notable Games
+Notable games

 Johnson was the home plate umpire for Edwin Jackson's no-hitter on June 25, 2010.

 He was the home plate umpire when the New York Yankees hit a record three grand slams against the Oakland Athletics on August 25, 2011.

 He was at third base on June 1, 2012, when Johan Santana no-hit the St. Louis Cardinals, making a controversial "foul ball" ruling over a hard ground ball hit by Carlos Beltrán in the sixth inning.

-On July 2, 2013, Johnson was the home plate umpire when Homer Bailey of the Cincinnati Reds pitched a no-hitter against the San Francisco Giants at Great American Ballpark.
+On July 2, 2013, Johnson was the home plate umpire when Homer Bailey of the Cincinnati Reds pitched a no-hitter against the San Francisco Giants at Great American Ball Park.

 Johnson served as the left field umpire in the 2016 MLB All-Star Game in San Diego.

 Johnson worked in his first postseason in 2017, serving as an umpire during the 2017 American League Division Series.